-If we are unable to confirm that you are eligible to vote, you will not be turned away from voting.
-Instead, poll workers will give you the option to complete a provisional ballot.
-The provisional ballot is a back-up voting option that protects your right to vote while also preventing fraud.
+If we are unable to confirm that you are eligible to vote, you will not be turned away.
+Instead, we will give you the option to complete a provisional ballot.
+Provisional ballots are a back-up voting option that protects your right to vote while also preventing fraud.

 Reasons for Voting a Provisional Ballot

 You may be asked to complete a provisional ballot for any of these reasons: